RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 from Nazi Germany, what reason did Japan's leadership have for imagining that

-it would be so willing to defend some far-flung Dutch possessions in the Pacific
+it would be so willing to defend some far-flung Dutch possessions in the Pacific?

-war.
-It simply doesn't follow that it would.
+doesn't follow that it would.

 And that's the real tragedy of December 7th, 1941.
 Japan could have taken everything